Vocal De-Essing – How To Get Rid Of Sibilance In Vocals

 When you’re done with splitting the sibilants, always make sure that you use crossfades to avoid clicks.

-One thing that you don’t want is to overwork one de-esser plugin.
+One thing that you don’t want to do is overwork one de-esser plugin

 If you overwork one de-esser it can sometimes result in tonal artifacts.

-To avoid that or making a vocal sound unnatural, you can de-ess in 2 or even 3 different stages.
+To avoid that or making a vocal sound unnatural, you can de-esse in 2 or even 3 different stages.

 For instance, the first stage will be a de-esser in the first insert slot of your vocal chain.